 - Each Table must have a descriptive title at the top of the table with one line space.
 Descriptive titles should be written bold with aligned to the left and 12 pt font size.
 Descriptive titles of the tables should not exceed the width of the tables.
 Any footnotes to a table must be 10 pt, collected below and referred in the table by superscript letters (a,b,c, etc).
 If tables are taken from a source and adapted, the source must be cited in the descriptive title.

-- Each Figure must have a descriptive title at the bottom of the figure with one line space.
+- Each Figure must have a descriptive title, centered at the bottom of the figure with one line space.
 Descriptive titles should be written bold with aligned to the left and 12 pt font size.
 Descriptive titles of the figures should not exceed the width of the figures.
 Any footnotes to a figure must be 10 pt and collected below.
 If figures are taken from a source and adapted, the source must be cited in the descriptive title.

 - All figures, tables and formulas should be prepared at the highest resolution possible in terms of printing quality.
 While submission of manuscript, they should also be attached digitally in separate file.
 If figures, tables and formulas are taken from a source and adapted, the source must be cited.

 - The symbols used in the text should be selected in accordance with international usage; each symbol should be defined where it is used.

 - Equations and formulas created by computer software (using ChemDraw etc.) must be numbered consecutively and their numbers must be written right justified in parenthesis.
 They must be referred within the text by using their numbers in parenthesis “e.g. (1)”.

 For animal experiments and clinical trials, authors must indicate the approvals of the relevant regulatory authorities or local ethical committees.
 The name of the institution and ethical approval number should be given.

 For plant materials, herbarium address, number, and name and surname of the person who identified the plant materials should be given.